Jhgomez/StudyNotes/aws/CCP_notes.md

 	SNS Simple Notifications Service - Located under '93application integration'94 Sends notifications to subscribers of topics via multiple protocol eg. HTTP, Email,	SQS, SMS.
 Is generally used for sending plain text emails which is triggered via other AWS services like billing alarms.
 Can retry sending in case of failure for	http(s).
 Good for web hooks, simple internal emails, triggering lambda functions.

 	SQS Simple Queue Service - Places messages into a queue.
 Applications pull queue using AWS SDK.
 Can retain a message for up to 14 days, send them in 	sequential order or in parallel, ensure only message is sent, ensure messages are delivered at least once.
-It'92s good for delayed tasks, queueing up emails.
+It's good for delayed tasks, queueing up emails.

 '97'97'97'97'97'97'97'97'97'97'97'97

 Amazon Inspector vs AWS Trusted Advisor
 Both services have a security component involved in them.

-	Amazon Inspector - Audits a single EC2 instance that you'92ve selected.
+	Amazon Inspector - Audits a single EC2 instance that you've selected.
 Generates a report from a long list of security checks i.e. 699checks

-	Trusted Advisor - Doesn'92t generate out a PDF report.
+	Trusted Advisor - Doesn't generate out a PDF report.
 Gives you a holistic view of recommendations across multiple services and best practices.

 '97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97